BenjaminModica/home-security/README.md

 # Home Security
-IoT home security project using a Raspberry Pi Pico as a TCP web server and controller for PIR sensor and RFID tag reader.
+IoT home security project using a Raspberry Pi Pico as a TCP server and controller for PIR sensor and RFID tag reader.

 ~~Home security project using an ESP8266 as a web server and controller for sensors.~~